BetaCONCEPT/astroboa-cli/README.md

 ## Prerequisites
 * Linux or MAC OS X operating system.
 Windows is not yet supported

-* OPTIONAL BUILD TOOLS: In MAC OS X is strongly recommended to install 'brew' package manager as well as XCODE and XCODE command line tools in order to be able to compile new packages and ruby native extensions.
+* OPTIONAL BUILD TOOLS:
+	* In MAC OS X is strongly recommended to install 'brew' package manager as well as XCODE and XCODE command line tools in order to be able to compile new packages and ruby native extensions.
+	* If you're running Ubuntu, you must install the build-essential package (apt-get install build-essential) because some required gems (nokogiri, pg) build native extensions and require the make utility.

 * Java 1.6.x is required for running astroboa server.
 	* If you consider a production system use **Sun/Oracle JDK**.
 For testing/development **OpenJDK** can be ok but we have not exhaustively tested it.